augustin-v/polysqueeze/README.md

 The example prints `book`, `price_change`, `tick_size_change`, and `last_trade_price` events for the subscribed markets.

+For authenticated events, `examples/wss_user.rs` shows how to derive an API key, construct `WssUserClient`, and stream `WssUserEvent::Order`/`Trade` messages.
+Run it via `cargo run --example wss_user` once `POLY_PRIVATE_KEY` is set.
+It places a tiny limit order on a ≥1M-liquidity market (you can tweak `POLY_WSS_MIN_LIQUIDITY`) and prints the resulting order ID, then waits for user events so you can observe partial fills/cancellations.
+While that example runs, start `POLY_WSS_ORDER_ID=… cargo run --example wss_cancel` from another terminal to cancel the order and trigger a `WssUserEvent::Order` update.

+If you already have API credentials, `WssUserClient` exposes the authenticated user channel so you can react to your own orders and trades.
+Construct `WssUserClient::new(api_creds.api_key.clone())`, subscribe to the markets you're trading, and drive `next_event()` to consume `WssUserEvent::Order` and `WssUserEvent::Trade` payloads that mirror the data shown above.

 ## Gamma and Data APIs

 Use the `client` module to call Gamma endpoints such as `/markets`, `/events`,